-In contrast, an S-polarized wave possesses a nonzero magnetic-field component along the out-of-plane direction ($x$) for all oblique incidence angles.
-Consequently, S polarization can excite the MD resonance except at normal incidence ($\theta = 0^\circ$), where the out-of-plane magnetic component vanishes.
-This symmetry argument explains the polarization selectivity of the MD resonance and clarifies the physical origin of symmetry-protected BICs in diffractive nonlocal metasurfaces.
+In contrast, an S-polarized wave possesses a magnetic-field component along the normal direction ($x$) for oblique incidence.
+Consequently, S polarization can excite the MD resonance except at normal incidence ($\theta = 0^\circ$), where the magnetic field has no $x$-component.
+This symmetry argument explains the polarization selectivity of the MD resonance and clarifies the origin of symmetry-protected BICs in diffractive nonlocal metasurfaces.

-More fundamentally, the symmetry mismatch arises from destructive interference of multipolar displacement currents within the symmetric unit cell, which cancels the radiation of the MD supermodes along the surface normal~\cite{Hoang2025collective}.
-This interference picture also explains how symmetry breaking restores coupling between P-polarized plane waves and the MD supermodes, as demonstrated in the following subsection.
+While this BIC phenomenon is often described in terms of symmetry selection rules, its physical origin can be understood more fundamentally from the interference of multipolar currents within the unit cell.
+When the MD eigenmode is excited by a dipole source, multipolar displacement currents are induced in the symmetric unit cell.
+These currents radiate destructively along the surface normal, forming an eigenmode that cannot couple to a normally incident plane wave~\cite{Hoang2025collective}.
+This interference mechanism also explains how symmetry breaking enables coupling between P-polarized light and the MD eigenmode, as demonstrated below.